sormuras/bach/BACH.md

 Store your build program as [`src/bach/Build.java`](https://github.com/sormuras/bach/blob/master/src/bach/Build.java) and [Bach.java](https://github.com/sormuras/bach/blob/master/src/bach/Bach.java#L43) will delegate to it.
 To make your own build program runnable from within an IDE, you need to download and mount module `de.sormuras.bach` first.
 After that simply run the `de.sormuras.bach` module.

+## 3rd-party Modules

+All 3rd-party modules are stored in plain sight: `lib/` 3rd-party modules are all modules that are not declared in your project and that are not modules provided by the _system_, i.e. the current Java runtime.

+How do you provide 3rd-party modules?

+- Load and drop modular JAR files into the `lib/` directory.

+Missing 3rd-party modules are being resolved in a best-effort manner using [sormuras/modules](https://github.com/sormuras/modules) database.

 ## Singe-File Source-Code program or modular library?